Back

 The walk along the fortress walls is gorgeous, particularly if you go on a sunny day with a clear sky.
 Well, you can see it here.

 It can take a good couple of hours to go around the perimeter.
-But take it slow and enjoy the view, it’s well worth it.
+But take it slow and enjoy the view.
+It's well worth it.

 On the way down, you can visit King Jeongjo’s palace (Haenggung) as well.
 If you plan to do so, get an integrated ticket to see both at a cheaper price.